Choosing business analysis approach without losing your hair

 As you can clearly see, the predictive approach assumes that your requirements are stable and hence they can be planned reasonably accurately upfront.
 How likely is the project requirements are likely to be stable?
 If we look at engineering, or construction activities, their requirements can be fairly stable, and hence productive approach works very well.

-However in commercial world or in a world where things are changing very fast, assuming requirements to be stable for a longer duration is extremely hard.
+However in the commercial world or in a world where things are changing very fast, assuming requirements to be stable for a longer duration is extremely hard.
 I sincerely doubt anybody can predict confidently how things will happen in the era of artificial intelligence, or big data, or blockchain.
 Such things are really unpredictable and planning something for a horizon of more than 2 to 3 years would actually be counterproductive.

 Similarly, when we are building a product for consumers, it’s hard to predict what customers may like.
 Customer preferences are also can change quite rapidly.